• Skip to primary navigation

 • ⅓ cup olive oil

-• 2 medium onions sliced fine
+• 2 onions medium, sliced fine

 • 1 teaspoon cumin seeds

-• 1 small onion pureed
+• 1 onion small, pureed

 • 2 tablespoon ginger-garlic paste

-• 2 tablespoon yoghurt slightly beaten
+• 2 tablespoon yogurt slightly beaten

 • 1 tablespoon coriander powder